-- Practical, hands-on courses that are focused on providing students with the workplace skills and training needed by employers.
+- TAFE offers practical and hands-on courses that are focused on providing students with the workplace skills and training needed by employers.

-- Courses designed to meet the needs of industry.
+- Courses are designed to meet the needs of each specific industry.

-- Opportunities to complete on-the-job training through work experience or placements.
+- TAFE courses often include opportunities to complete on-the-job training through work experience or placements.

-- A wide range of courses from Certificates to Bachelor Degrees, as well as English language courses and secondary school studies.
+- Courses range from Certificates to Bachelor Degrees, as well as English language courses and secondary school studies.

-- Accessible courses with fewer (and lower) entry requirements than universities.
+- Courses are more accessible, with fewer (and lower) entry requirements than universities.

 - Effective study pathways to university.